django-cms/django-cms/docs/getting_started/tutorial.rst

-If you opt for core plugins you should take care that directory to which :setting:`CMS_PAGE_MEDIA_PATH` setting points (by default ``cms_page_media/`` relative to :setting:`MEDIA_ROOT`) is writable by the user under which django will be running.
+If you opt for core plugins you should take care that directory to which :setting:`CMS_PAGE_MEDIA_PATH` setting points (by default ``cms_page_media/`` relative to :setting:`django:MEDIA_ROOT`) is writable by the user under which django will be running.
 If you have opted for django-filer then similar requirement exists based on its configuration.